Skip to main content

 A practical social media guide for real estate agents.
 Which platforms matter, what content to post, and how to generate leads without being salesy.

-The agents actually winning on social media do something completely different.
+The agents winning on social media do the opposite.
 They build trust before they sell.
 They educate before they pitch.
-They become the person you think of when it's finally time to buy or sell.
-That positioning doesn't happen from listing posts.
-It happens from everything else.
+They become the person you think of when it is finally time to buy or sell.
+That positioning does not come from listing posts.
+It comes from everything else you post.

-Let's be honest about what you're up against.
-You spent last weekend showing eight properties.
+Picture your week.
+You showed eight properties over the weekend.
 Monday was three closings.
-Tuesday was a home inspection that uncovered foundation issues, a buyer who backed out, and a seller who wants to relist at a higher price despite the market data.
-Wednesday you're supposed to create content?
+Tuesday a home inspection turned up foundation issues, a buyer backed out, and a seller wanted to relist higher despite the market data.
+Wednesday you are supposed to make content too?

-Buying a home is the largest financial transaction most people will ever make.
-They're not choosing an agent based on who has the most listings in their feed.
-They're choosing someone they trust with their family's future.
-And that trust requires time.
-It requires presence.
-It requires them to feel like they know you before they ever reach out.
+Buying a home is the largest financial transaction most people ever make.
+They do not pick an agent by who has the most listings in their feed.
+They pick someone they trust with their family's future.
+That trust takes time.
+It takes presence.
+They need to feel like they know you before they ever reach out.

 The Trust Ladder Framework